epam-llpd/private_dr/README.md

 ./registry.sh start
 ```

-Private registry should be serving on the 8080 port.
+Private registry should be listening on the 8080 port.

 ## Custom ssl keys